kajona/kajonacms/_vagrant/README.txt

 	      # Network settings for all my vagrant machines
 	      VAGRANTFILE_API_VERSION = "2"
 	      Vagrant.configure(VAGRANTFILE_API_VERSION) do |config|
             ### use this for a static address
             config.vm.network "public_network", ip: "192.168.2.4"
             ### or use DHCP (switch to the VM with 'vagrant ssh' to get the current ip address)
             # config.vm.network "public_network"
 	      end

 	      -----------
+        During startup you will be asked which network interface you want to bridge to the given vm network (depending on you OS!)

-        You can add further parameter in your personal Vagrantfile
+        You can add further parameter in your personal Vagrantfile.

 ************************************************************************************